 Win probability is the likelihood that you'll win your pursuit.
 It would be so nice to be able to predict the probability of winning a bid.
 It would be really nice to know what percentage your chances are.
 It would so help with resource allocation and making decisions.
 But there are just two problems with expressing win probability as a percentage:

-1. None of the algorithms that make the attempt to calculate your percentage chance of winning have statistically significant data to base their calculations on.
-They have no basis to claim accuracy.
+- None of the algorithms that make the attempt to calculate your percentage chance of winning have statistically significant data to base their calculations on.
+They have no basis to claim accuracy, despite claims to the contrary.
 How many leads, comparing apples to apples, have you run through your algorithm and correlated with winning?
 Dozens?
 It’s probably not enough to establish statistical significance for a single variable let alone all the factors that could impact award.
-You can get more data by considering more companies, but then you also decrease the likelihood of having an apples to apples comparison.
+You can get more data by considering more companies, but then you also decrease the likelihood of having an apples-to-apples comparison.
 Even within the same company it’s hard to compare apples to apples when the customer, offering, evaluation criteria, and other circumstances can be so different.
 You don’t have enough data for it to average out.
-Garbage in, garbage out.
+A vendor with data from many, many contractors have a lot of data that isn't relevant to your business creating an average estimate that is an interesting benchmark, but not a predictor of your win probability.

-2. All algorithms that make the attempt to calculate a percentage are guesses piled on top of guesses.
+- All win probability algorithms that attempt to calculate a percentage are guesses piled on top of guesses.
 Since the chances of the customer accepting your proposal are not numerically calculable, we use proxies.
-Instead of quantified events we use indicators and guess at some numerical value.
+Instead of quantified events we use indicators and guess at some numerical value to weight them with.
 Some of these indicators are quite subjective.
 What is your level of customer intimacy?
 What past performance score will you get?
 What are your strengths and weaknesses?
 If you try to quantify these, you at best have guesses.
 But what weight will you give each of them?
 How much do your indicators matter when compared to each other?
 Which will impact the customer's decision more?
 Converting the indicator into a number with a guess and using a guess for the weight means multiplying your guesses as well as your margin of error.
 Garbage in, exponential garbage out.

-You really don’t need a number.
+You really don’t need a number to use win probability as a decision support tool.
 Sure, it’s nice to allocate your resources by percentages.
 And maybe a guess is the only way to do that.
 But when it comes to making decisions, you don’t need win probability to be expressed as a percentage.
 What you need are the indicators.
 You need good quality indicators, so that when you guess it’s based on the best quality input possible.
+You can add up your indicators any way you want to provide a better guess and express it as a score, color, adjective or anything other than a number and not be misleading.

 What things impact your win rate the most?

 Put effort into finding indicators that are objective, so that the results aren’t as influenced by wishful thinking, misapplied incentives, and the convenience of the moment.
 And use a little logic.
-Knowing the customer for a long time has no impact on your likelihood of winning something new.
+Knowing the customer for a long time can have zero impact on your likelihood of winning something new.
 But having an information advantage, calculated by the number of questions you can answer, is a potential indicator.

-In fact, if you only had to choose one indicator, having an information advantage would be a great guess.
-But still, confirm that by correlating with your win rate.
+In fact, if you only had to choose one indicator, having an information advantage would be a great one to base your guesses on.
+But still, confirm that by correlating it with your win rate.
 Just look out for apples, oranges, and statistical significance.
 And laugh at win probability numbers.

 PS:

-I considered the following alternatives for the title for this article:
+I considered the following alternatives for the title of this article:

 The ugly truth about win probability that no one talks about